csommerl/js120/lesson1/lesson1_notes.md

 ## [1.7 Functions as Object Factories](https://launchschool.com/lessons/fb892747/assignments/3a7351ce)

-An object's **type** refers to what it shared in common with other objects.
+An object's **type** refers to what is shared in common with other objects.

-A **factory function** or **object factory** is a function that creates and returns an object, and thereby can be used to create multiple objects of the same type that share the same kinds of states & behaviors.
+A **factory function** or **object factory** is a function that creates and returns an object of a particular type.
+Thus, they can be used to create multiple objects of the same type that share the same kinds of states & behaviors.

-### :question: Question about factory functions

-*Are there additional techniques?*

 ---